rage/java-programming/data/part-11/3-exceptions.md

 ```

 <!-- Nyt metodia `lue` kutsuvan metodin tulee joko käsitellä poikkeus `try-catch` -lohkossa tai siirtää poikkeuksen käsittelyn vastuuta eteenpäin.
 Joskus poikkeuksen käsittelyä vältetään viimeiseen asti, ja `main`-metodikin heittää poikkeuksen käsiteltäväksi eteenpäin: -->
-Now the method calling the `readLines` method has to either handle the exception in a `try-catch` block or shift the responsibility yet forwards.
+Now the method calling the `readLines` method has to either handle the exception in a `try-catch` block or shift the responsibility forwards.
 Sometimes the responsibility of handling exceptions is avoided till the end, and even the `main` method throws an exception to the caller:

 ```java